Bogunok/cryptocurrency_parser/Readme.md

-## Cryptocurrencies data parser
+## сryptocurrency_parser

 ### Description
 This project implements a parser that extracts data of different types of cryptocurrencies, such as ETH, SOL, BTC etc.

 ### Technical description
-The parser reades structured data from a file using grammar rules and then outputs parsed result to a csv file.
+The parser reades structured data from a file using grammar rules and then outputs parsed result to a json file.

+## Grammar rules

 - digit: Matches any single ASCII digit (0-9)
 - year: Matches a four-digit year by concatenating four digit rules (e.g., 2024)